-I’ve been reading Evangelism Where You Live: Engaging Your Community and I think it is a must read book for pastors of churches seeking to engage its community.
+I’ve been reading Evangelism Where You Live: Engaging Your Community and I think it is a must-read book for pastors of churches seeking to engage their community.

 What’s not working?